 Technically, almost any monitor can be a “vertical monitor” if you’re willing to replace the default stand.
 But that isn’t always a practical solution, so we’ve opted to only list monitors that come with pivoting stands by default.
 That way, you’re guaranteed a vertical monitor right out of the box.
 Let’s get to it.

-The Best Vertical Monitors
+Our Favorite Vertical Monitors

 Beyond the pivoting stand requirement, we also decided to only list IPS monitors for their excellent color uniformity and viewing angles.
 Good viewing angles are essential, particularly with a vertical monitor setup.
 So, we’ve decided not to go for any TN or VA choices here.

-1. ASUS VG27AQ-G
+1. Asus VG27AQ-G

 Resolution | 2560 x 1440 |